djhshih/mobsnvf/README.md

 #### Conda

-Besides htspan, the rest of the dependencies can also be easily installed using Conda.
-This is useful if you don't have administrative privileges to install system-wide packages or if you prefer a more isolated environment.
+Except for htspan, the rest of the dependencies can also be easily installed using Conda.
+This is useful if you don't have administrative privileges to install system-wide packages or if you prefer an isolated environment.

 If you don't have Conda installed, you can follow the instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-terminal-installer).

-Once Conda is installed, you can create a new environment and install the required packages with the following commands:
+Once Conda is installed, create a new environment and install the required packages with the following commands:

 ```bash
 conda create -n mobsnvf -c conda-forge -c bioconda -c defaults \